juliusarolovitch/Memoize-Speech-Tokenization/README.md

 ### Technical Process

 All necessary methods are contained within the ```memoizeProcessAudio``` class.
 The selected audio file for tokenization is passed into the ```process``` method.
-It is split up and saved into audio subfiles containing all of the different speakers detec
+It is sequentially split up and saved into audio subfiles of all segments containing different detected speakers.
+Each of those audio files are then compared against the reference audio file of the target speaker using the ```speechbrain``` library.
+OpenAI's ```whisper``` is then used to transcribe the audio files and save them into ```transcription.txt``` into a script-like format, split up by speaker with the target speaker's speech labeled as the target speaker.
+The script is then tokenized using the ```transformers``` library, but nothing is currently done with these tokens.